 Key West Wildlife Center.
 Tucked inside Key West's seven-acre Indigenous Park at 1801 White St., the organization rehabilitates more than 1,400 native wild birds annually.
 The center, a field hospital and trauma facility with an on-site clinic, focuses on rescuing, rehabilitating and returning avian species to the wild.
 It also provides emergency rescue services for sea turtles, tortoises and marine mammals in partnership with other rescue groups.
 A nature trail, an ideal spot for observing migratory birds in spring and fall, has a freshwater pond and two aviaries.
 The center also provides rescue, medical care and relocation services for Key West's beloved and protected feral chickens.
 Visit keywestwildlifecenter.org.

-In early 2019, the Florida Keys Wild Bird Center celebrated its 30th birthday at mile marker 92 in Tavernier.
+Florida Keys Wild Bird Center.
+This worthy facility has been caring for Keys bird life for more than 30 years at mile marker 92 in Tavernier.
 Its Mission Wild Bird Hospital, although not open to the public, houses a visitor education center.
 Visitors can explore its nearby Laura Quinn Wild Bird Sanctuary at mile marker 93.6, home to non-releasable wild birds with permanent injuries or disabilities.
 Visit missionwildbird.com.